-Have you ever wondered why a child might say ‘I sleeped’ rather than ‘I slept’?
+Have you ever wondered why strawberries don't have anything to do with straw?
 Or how a sentence can have more than one meaning?
 Or why speakers of the same language can sound so different from one another?
 These are exactly the kind of questions that linguists seek to answer.

 Linguistics is the scientific study of language.
 Linguists aim to describe and understand the structure of language, how it changes over time, and how it is used; they are not concerned with enforcing ‘rules’ of grammar that say how language should be, nor do they necessarily speak a lot of different languages.
 If you’re interested in studying language in all its aspects, then Linguistics is the subject you’re looking for!